mashpie/i18n-node/README.md

 __n('%s cat', 21); // --> 21 кошка
 ```

-> __Note__ i18n.__n() will add a blueprint ("one, other" or "one, few, other" for eaxmple) for each locale to your json on updateFiles in a future version.
+> __Note__ i18n.__n() will add a blueprint ("one, other" or "one, few, other" for example) for each locale to your json on updateFiles in a future version.

 ### i18n.__mf()

 Supports the advanced MessageFormat as provided by excellent [messageformat module](https://www.npmjs.com/package/messageformat).
 You should definetly head over to [messageformat.github.io](https://messageformat.github.io) for a guide to MessageFormat. i18n takes care of `new MessageFormat('en').compile(msg);` with the current `msg` loaded from it's json files and cache that complied fn in memory.
-So in short you might use it similar to `__()` plus extra object to accomblish MessageFormat's formating.
+So in short you might use it similar to `__()` plus extra object to accomplish MessageFormat's formatting.
 Ok, some examples:

 ```js
 // assume res is set to german